When the sieve works: Introduction and motivation

-We will prove a version of Hypothesis T for some sufficiently large $\lambda_3>0$ (see Theorem 7.1) that allows us to deduce Theorem 1 as desired.
+We will use additive combinatorial tools to prove Hypothesis A for some sufficiently large counterpart of $\lambda_3$ (see Theorem \ref{thm7.1}) which allows us to deduce Theorem \ref{thm1} as desired.
 The value of $\lambda_3$ can be determined explicitly from the proof, but it will certainly not yield Hypothesis T for {\it every} $\lambda_3>0$.
-See also Remark 7.1 for more discussion about attainable $\lambda$-values.
+See also Remark \ref{rem7.1} for more discussion about attainable $\lambda$-values.

-The layout of this paper is as follows: In Section 2 we explore when there are far fewer integers left unsieved than expected.
-In Section 4, we make some technical reductions to our original problem, and then in Section 5 we develop equivalent questions in continuous and discrete combinatorics.
-In Section 6 we develop some tools of discrete additive combinatorics.
-Finally, in Section 7 we use these tools to establish a discrete combinatorial version of our problem which implies Theorem 1 (as shown in Section 5).

-Our results leave us wondering whether Conjecture 1 and Theorem 1 might be an indication of the truth for the more general problem of sieving intervals.
+Our results leave us wondering whether Conjecture \ref{conj1} and Theorem \ref{thm1} might be an indication of the truth for the more general problem of sieving intervals.
 Could it be that when we sieve an arbitrary interval of length $x$, with a not-too-large subset of the primes up to $x$, then the number of integers left unsieved is predictable?
 There are only two types of examples known where we can do accurate calculations to better understand sieving: random intervals and intervals where most of the progressions sieved are $0 \pmod p$, and as far as we know the latter are where most extreme examples come from.
 Since we have now obtained some understanding of this usual source of extreme examples, we can speculate that this sort of criteria is the main issue, in general.

+We conclude by mentioning that, aside from the theoretical interest of understanding the limitations of traditional heuristics in sieve methods, the generality of our results have applications beyond this subject.
+Indeed, in \cite{kaisa}, the third author discovered a rather unexpected application of these methods to counting real zeroes of holomorphic cusp forms.